jfelsinger/ffxiv-fightsim/content/updates/quick-menu-tutorial.md

 ---
-title: "[Tutorial] Creating/Using Virtual Menus in FFXIV"
+title: '[Tutorial] Creating/Using Virtual Menus in FFXIV'
 description: Not an update, but a steam controller configuration journey.
 datetime: 2024-11-19 20:50
 ---